Tennu/tennu.github.io/plugins/factoids.md

 title: Factoids Plugin
 ---

-This plugin adds a factoids system
+This plugin adds a way of storing standard responses for common queries.

 It has no required dependencies, but optionally depends on the <a href="admin">admin</a> role/plugin.
 Just make sure that you load the admin role/plugin before you load this plugin.
 If you just pass the plugin names to the configuration, make sure this plugin is after the admin role/plugin.